-The Fluidra Board of Directors Regulations establish that the Board of Directors, in exercising its powers of proposal to the General Shareholders' Meeting and co-optation to fill vacancies, shall strive to ensure that, as far as possible, external or non-executive directors represent an ample majority over executive directors, in the composition of the board.
+The Fluidra Board of Directors Regulations establish that the Board of Directors, in exercising its powers of proposal to o the General Shareholders' Meeting and co-optation to fill vacancies, shall strive to ensure that, as far as possible, external or non-executive directors represent an ample majority over executive directors, in the composition of the board.
 Furthermore, the number of independent directors should represent at least one third of the total number of directors.

-The Appointments and Remuneration Committee Regulations approved by the Board of Directors in March 2021 (previously regulated in article 14 of the Board of Directors Regulations) also establish that the Appointments and Remuneration Committee is responsible for evaluating the necessary skills, knowledge and experience on the Board, defining as a result the functions and aptitudes required in the candidates to fill vacancies, evaluating the time and dedication required for them to fulfil their duties.
-For this purpose: (a) it will draw up a matrix of necessary skills of the Board of Directors to help the Appointments and Remuneration Committee to analyse the skills, knowledge and experience of the directors who are members of the Board and to define the functions and aptitudes of the candidates who are to cover any vacancies arising; (b) it will evaluate the time and dedication required for them to fulfil their duties should also establish representation targets for the least-represented sex on the board, drawing up guidelines on how to reach this target and reporting to the Board on matters of gender diversity and qualifications of directors.
+The Appointments and Remuneration Committee Regulations also establish that the Appointments and Remuneration Committee is responsible for evaluating the necessary skills, knowledge and experience on the Board, defining as a result the functions and aptitudes required in the candidates to fill vacancies, evaluating the time and dedication required for them to fulfil their duties.
+For this purpose: (a) it will draw up a matrix of necessary skills of the Board of Directors to help the Appointments and Remuneration Committee to analyse the skills, knowledge and experience of the directors who are members of the Board and to define the functions and aptitudes of the candidates who are to cover any vacancies arising; (b) it will evaluate the time and dedication required for them to fulfil their duties effectively; and (c) it will promote programs to update directors' knowledge, when necessary.
+The Appointments and Remuneration Committee should also establish representation targets for the least-represented sex on the board, drawing up guidelines on how to reach this target and reporting to the Board on matters of gender diversity and qualifications of directors.

 The selection policy for candidates to hold positions on the Board of Fluidra ("Selection Policy") is aimed at favouring an appropriate composition of the Board of Directors.
 In accordance with the Good Governance Code for Listed Companies, the Selection Policy ensures that the proposed appointments of Company directors are based on a prior analysis of the Company's needs, and favours diversity of knowledge, experience and gender within the Board of Directors, so that they do not suffer from implicit bias that could lead to any kind of discrimination and, in particular, could hinder the selection of female candidates, promoting an increase in their presence in light of best corporate governance practice, subject at all times to the fundamental principle of merit and suitability of the candidate in line with the analysis of the Company's needs carried out by the Board of Directors.
 Thus, the selection of candidates should strive to achieve a suitable balance in the Board of Directors as a whole that enriches decision making and brings multiple points of view to the debate on the matters on which it is competent.

-In the selection process to cover the vacancy arising in the Board of Directors, the Selection Policy described above has been applied, giving prevalence to the female sex if the candidate met the profile in terms of experience, knowledge and skills with the aim of continuing to foster gender diversity.
-Finally, on 30th December 2021, the Board of Directors appointed Ms Barbara Borra as a director, through the procedure of co-optation.
-This appointment is subject to the corresponding ratification by the General Shareholders' Meeting.
+In the last selection process to cover the vacancy arising in the Board of Directors, the Selection Policy described above was applied, giving prevalence to the female sex if the candidate met the profile in terms of experience, knowledge and skills with the aim of continuing to foster gender diversity.
+Accordingly, on 30th December 2021, the Board of Directors appointed Ms Barbara Borra as a director, through the procedure of co-optation.
+This appointment was ratified by the General Shareholders' Meeting on 5th May 2022.
 One of the goals of the Appointments and Remuneration Committee is precisely to continue increasing female representation on the Board as future vacancies arise.